Steps To Buying a Home in Florida

 If you decide you are going forward with the home, your second deposit is due in the escrow agent’s office and received by the other party on or before the end of your Inspection Period.

 If any issues are discovered during inspection, we will try to negotiate with the Seller to work them out.
 Mind you, there are always issues – even on new homes.
-Trust me on this, I have personally built 2 homes and had a punch list pages long!
+Trust me on this, I have personally built two homes and had a punch list pages long!

 MORTGAGES